openfoodfacts/search-a-licious/docs/users/how-to-install.md

 The only required change is to set the `CONFIG_PATH` variable to the path of your YAML configuration file.
 This file is used to configure the search-a-licious indexer and search services.

+If you want to see more about settings, see the [Reference for Settings](./ref-settings.md)